This Fine Piece of Water - Andersen, Tom - Yale University Press

 Tom Andersen begins by describing the dramatic events of the summer of 1987, when a condition called hypoxia (lack of dissolved oxygen in the water brought about by a combination of pollution and other factors) killed large numbers of fish and lobsters in the Sound.
 He discusses how scientists first documented and explained the development of hypoxia and how research and cleanup are now being carried out to restore the Sound.
 Interweaving current events, natural history, and human history, Andersen presents a cautionary tale of exploitation without concern for preservation.

-Tom Andersen is projects director, Westchester Land Trust, and covered the environment as a newspaper reporter for seventeen years.
+Tom Andersen is communications director, Connecticut Audubon Society, and covered the environment as a newspaper reporter for seventeen years.
 Robert F. Kennedy, Jr., is professor of law and director of the Environmental Litigation Clinic at Pace University, White Plains, New York, and chief prosecuting attorney, Riverkeeper, Garrison, New York.